2003 Myanmar banking crisis: Origins of the crisis

 In the second half of 2002, many informal finance enterprises in the country started to go under.
 These enterprises were not authorized deposit taking institutions under the Financial Institutions of Myanmar Law, but nevertheless accepted deposits by using the loophole of naming the depositors “shareholders.”
 They promised investors considerably higher interest rates than what private banks were offering (usually around 10% per year).
 While these high rates, regularly reaching 3-4% per month, seemed hardly possible to return on a sustainable basis, large amount of investors used these entities nevertheless.
 More often than not, the enterprises depended on either highly speculative investments for the promised rate of return or even sometimes turned out to be not much more than ponzi schemes.
 Nevertheless, the collapse of the informal finance companies is considered one of the early triggers of the crises.
-Not only were some of the authorized banks experienced direct financial loss because of exposure to these enterprises through lending and share investments, it also brought about distrust in the still newly liberalized financial sector.
+Not only did some of the authorized banks experience direct financial loss because of exposure to these enterprises through lending and share investments, it also brought about distrust in the newly liberalized financial sector.